Starlink Review (Updated March 2026)

 -

-Residential:Download speeds consistently hovered between 160-190 Mbps, rarely dipping below 140 Mbps even during peak hours (8 PM).
-Uploads have improved significantly, sitting comfortably at 20-30 Mbps.
-The software cap actually seems to help stability, preventing the wild fluctuations we saw in early Starlink days.
+Residential:Download speeds sat consistently between 160 and 190 Mbps, and only rarely dipped below 140 Mbps during peak evening hours.
+Uploads improved nicely too, landing at a steady 20 to 30 Mbps.
+The software cap seems to help with stability, cutting down the wild swings we used to see in early Starlink days.

 -

-Roam (Mini):The Mini on Roam told a different story.
-While capable of 100 Mbps in open, uncongested areas, our campsite testing in Cornwall saw speeds throttle to 15-25 Mbps during busy periods due to network deprioritisation.
-It is usable for browsing, but 4K streaming struggled during peak times.
+Roam (Mini):The Mini on Roam was a different story.
+In open, uncongested areas it could hit 100 Mbps, but our campsite testing in Cornwall saw speeds sink to 15 to 25 Mbps during busy periods because of deprioritisation.
+It is fine for browsing and light use, but 4K streaming at peak times was patchy.

 Top Alternatives

-Even with the £0/$0 upfront cost on the residential plans Starlink might not be for everyone.
+Even with £0/$0 upfront hardware on some residential plans, Starlink still will not be the right fit for everyone.

 The Trade-Offs

-Equipment Liability: Because you are renting the dish for £0/$0 you are responsible for it.
-If it gets damaged by hail or you lose it during a move you may be liable for the full replacement cost.
+Equipment Liability: If your dish is supplied through a £0/$0 rental-style offer, you are still responsible for it.
+If it gets smashed by hail or disappears during a house move, you could be on the hook for the replacement cost.

 FAQs